 Cold water can relieve pain for a short amount of time, but it can also cause extreme stiffness.
 Your muscles, tendons, joints, and ligaments will become overly stiff from too much cold-water exposure, making your long term recovery slower and slower over time.

-Contrast shower benefits combine the benefits of both sides of hydrotherapy, forming a recovery team which will have you feeling great and ready to go for your next training session!
+Contrast shower benefits combine the benefits of both sides of hydrotherapy, forming a recovery team that will have you feeling great and ready to go for your next training session!

 Benefits of Contrast Showers

 Contrast shower benefits include:

 - Recovering and Restoring the Body to a Balanced and Optimal State

 When our body undergoes this therapy, it helps to strengthen and normalize internal body systems such as our nervous, circulatory, and immune systems.